 In the larger 75’’ and 85’’ models Sony has added the 'X-Wide Angle' technology that we initially saw on the Z9F to help improve viewing angles.
 We expect these models to behave like the Z9F, where the viewing angles are better than most VA TVs, but not as good as most IPS TVs, at the expense of lower contrast ratio.
 This is explained here.

 The X950G has very good black uniformity, slightly better than the X900F.
-With local dimming disabled, there is very little clouding across the screen.
-With local dimming enabled, there is slightly noticeable clouding around the test cross.
+With local dimming disabled, there's very little clouding across the screen.
+With local dimming enabled, there's slightly noticeable clouding around the test cross.

 The X950G has remarkable out-of-the-box color accuracy.
-The White Balance dE is so low that errors are only noticeable with the aid of a colorimeter.
-The color dE is also very low and the color temperature is almost spot on the 6500K target.
-Finally, the gamma follows our curve very well, so scenes will have just the right brightness.
+Most inaccuracies are difficult to spot without the aid of a colorimeter.
+The color temperature is almost spot on the 6500K target, and the gamma follows our curve very well, so most scenes are displayed at the correct brightness.
 The Picture Mode that gave us those great results is ‘Custom.’